TanishqDsharma/Smart-Contract-Lottery/README.md

-# Raffle - Made using Smart Contracts
+# Raffle - SMART CONTRACT

 ## About: